Boise State vs. Air Force NCAA Football Odds, Plays and Insights | October 16, 2021

 Air Force Stats and Trends

-- Air Force is 4-1 against the spread and 5-1 overall when the team scores more than 21.8 points.
+- Air Force is 2-1 against the spread and 3-1 overall when the team picks up over 414.3 yards.

-- In games that Air Force amasses more than 414.3 yards, the team is 2-1 against the spread and 3-1 overall.

-- The Falcons have three giveaways this season, while the Broncos have 16 takeaways .
+- This year the Falcons have three turnovers, 13 fewer than the Broncos have takeaways (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.